Applying Modern Go Concurrency Patterns to Data Pipelines

 sem.Acquire, where we try to acquire all tokens at once.
 This effectively waits until we’ve drained

-inputChannel and have completed all operations.
-Only then can we close our two remaining channels so
+waitgroup.Wait(), and then we close our two remaining channels, so

 sink knows when to exit.
 If you comment out

 close(outputChannel) the program will go through all values but then deadlock.